jvgalvin/capstone/README.md

 # Capstone
 Application for the detection of dementia in Alzheimer's patients

-# How to build API and DB locally without containers:

-## Prerequisites:
+# Prerequisites:
 - Make sure that the dependencies in [requirements.txt](./requirements.txt) are installed
 - Make sure that minikube is installed
 - Make sure that your minikube is started (by running `minikube start`)

+# How to build API and DB locally without containers:

 ## Steps
 1. Navigate the the root folder `/capstone`